-I have gotten a serious influx of e-mails and messages recently about people moving to Hawaii — you won’t regret it! — and I figured that while I’m sending them each personalized e-mails back, I should share some of my favorite tips, things I wish I would have known and helpful hints to make your life easier on the blog.
+I have gotten a serious influx of e-mails and messages recently about people moving to Hawaii (you won’t regret it!) and I figured that while I’m sending them each personalized e-mails back, I should share some of my favorite tips, things I wish I would have known and helpful hints to make your life easier on the blog.
 Aside from the cost of living in Hawaii, you’ll need more than this suitcase full of must-haves, that’s for sure 😉 So without further ado…10 Things I Wish I Knew Before I Moved To Hawaii!

 1. Always do the price adjustment for items at Target.
 The online price is usually around $20 cheaper (or more!), so for larger home items this is the way to go!
 I also highly recommend an Amazon Prime subscription and the Target red card (hello, free shipping!).